mindee/mindee-api-dotnet/docs/extras/guide/idcard_fr_v2.md

 * **DateObject** (`DateTime?`): an accessible representation of the value as a C# object.
 Can be `null`.

 ## Page-Level Fields
-Some fields are constrained to the page level, and so will not be retrievable to through the document.
+Some fields are constrained to the page level, and so will not be retrievable at document level.

 # Attributes
 The following fields are extracted for Carte Nationale d'Identité V2: